pdfosborne/elsciRL-App-GymFrozenLake/README.md

-# HELIOS-RL-ScienceWorld
+# HELIOS-RL-TEMPLATE

-Application of the HELIOS-RL system to ScienceWorld https://github.com/allenai/ScienceWorld.
+Template of the HELIOS-RL system for applying to new problems.